-- Complete 36 hours; complete a minimum of 30 hours through Liberty University. - Required 2.00 GPA. - Degree must be completed within 5 years. - Resident students must pass the graduate writing assessment or complete GRST 500. - Online students will be required to take the graduate writing assessment - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.
+- Complete 36 hours. - A minimum of 30 hours must be completed through Liberty University, not to include credit from a prior degree earned through Liberty. - A maximum of six (6) hours of transfer credit, including credits from a degree on the same academic level previously earned through Liberty, may be applied to the degree. - Required 2.00 GPA. - Degree must be completed within 5 years. - All Resident students are required to enroll in and pass GRST 500 in their first semester. - All Online students admitted on Academic Probation are required to enroll in and pass GRST 500 in their first semester. - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.

-Master of A (36 hrs) Arts in Theological Studies (M.A.T.S.)

-Program Opt tions: Online and Resident Formats
+Master of Arts in Theological Studies (M.A.T.S.)
+(36 hrs) Program Options: Online and Resident Formats

-Core Courses (27 hrs)

 APOL 500 Introduction to Apologetics 3

 CHHI 520 History of Christianity I 3

 EVAN 565 Contemporary Evangelism 3

 GLST 500 Global Studies Survey 3

 NBST 525 New Testament Introduction 3

 NBST 652 Hermeneutics 3

 OBST 590 Old Testament Introduction 3

+PHIL $550^1$ Introduction to Philosophy of Religion 3

+THEO 510 Survey of Theology 3

+Elective Cou irses (9 hrs)

+Choose three e 500-600 level Seminary courses or an Area a of

+Personal Int erest -

-PHIL: 550 Introduction to Philosophy of Religion 3 THEO 510 Survey of Theology 3 Electiv ve Courses (9 hrs) Choose three 500-600 level Seminary courses or an Area of Person nal Interest Notes: Students who pursue a Master of Arts in Religion (M AR) degree after the completion of this degree may transfe er a maximum of 27 hrs from this degree into the MAR When selecting an Area of Personal Interest the student show uld be mindful of the prerequisites listed in the academic catalog
+Notes: Students who pursue a Master of Arts in Religion (MAR) degree after the completion of this degree may transfer a maximum of 27 hrs from this degree into the MAR

+When selecting an Area of Personal Interest the student should be mindful of the prerequisites listed in the academic catalog